COVID-19 and Doulas

 - Practice social distancing outside of client support

 - Wash hands thoroughly at home before we come to you, and again on arrival at your home, and frequently throughout each day

 - Use your cleaning products to wipe down surfaces in your home when we arrive, and again before we leave

-- Change clothes upon entry to your home, and between clients
+- Change clothes upon entry to your home when arriving by public transit, and between clients

 - Check ourselves daily for fever, and before we come to you